leormsbee/proj-portfolio/010_cw-composer/composer.md

 - Move your mouse over the 'Structure' menu link.
 Notice there *is* a dropdown.
 - We've installed the module successfully!

+Task 8 - Create a brand new Drupal project using composer In Task 1, we cloned an existing project from github.
+This time, we will generate a new one from the drupal community's composer drupal project template.

+- cd into /var/www/dev-1
+- Run the command: `composer create-project drupal-composer/drupal-project:8.x-dev personal-project --stability dev --no-interaction`
+- cd into the new folder `personal-project`
+- Run `ls -la` to confirm the presence of a file named composer.json
+- Run `composer install` .
+It will automatically read the file composer.json and download all of the listed files.
+  - Note: Windows users may experience lag and permissions issues
+    - In case of permissions issues, we have a work-around you can use.
+Inform the instructor.
+- Repeat tasks 4, 5, 6, and 7 in the new project's folder (i.e. replace proj-portfolio with personal-project in the instructions)

 ## Submitting your assignment

 ### Step 1